 - What are your short-term and long-term goals?

-- Who is your client?
-For that you’ll need what demographics (age, income, marital status).
+- For that you’ll need their demographics (age, income, marital status)

 - Where/What are your Markets?